darkdragn/lz4tools/README.md

 1. lz4f - bindings for all lz4frame functions

-2. lz4file - a zipfile-like file wrapper for lz4 compressed files.
+2. lz4tools - a zipfile-like file wrapper and tarfile-like class for lz4 compressed files.

 Usage
 -----